sdomanskyi/mitten_TDC19/README.md

 |FIAS5       |S2       |B.cells          |2.200313867|
 | ~trimmed~  |

+## Expected run time
+It took approximately 1 minute to run each of the 6 scenarios detailed above.

 ## Licensing
 This software is released under an MIT License.
 Please also consult the file LICENSE in this repository regarding Licensing information for use of external associated content.